ThriveHive/knockout-forin-binding/README.md

 		prop3: 'Baz'
 	});

-You can use the forin binding to render a template, like so, using the "$key" and "$value" properties to refernce the property names and their values in the template:
+You can use the forin binding to render a template, like so, using the "$key" and "$value" properties to reference the property names and their values in the template:

 	<ul data-bind="forin: obj">
 		<li data-bind="text: $key + ': ' + $value"></li>